MachineLemonade/docs/v0.8/ee-administration-postgres-creds.md

 quasaric-sun-9051-2346-worker-0
 ```

-On every Astronomer Deployment, you'll see a Kubernetes Pod fore each component, the combination of which depends on the Airflow Executor running in that deployment.
-The example above assumes the Celery Executor and includes a component for a Worker, Redis and Flower.
+On every Astronomer Deployment, you'll see a Kubernetes Pod fore each component - the combination of which depends on the Airflow Executor running in that deployment.
+The example above assumes the Celery Executor and includes an additional component for a Celery Worker, [Redis](https://redis.io/) and [Flower](https://flower.readthedocs.io/en/latest/).

 **4. Get Secret**

-As a next step, you'll have to pull one of many few Kubernetes secrets for the Kubernetes Namespace in which your Airflow Deployment lives.
+As a next step, you'll have to pull one of multiple Kubernetes Secrets for the Kubernetes Namespace in which your Airflow Deployment lives.

 To list those secrets, run:

 ```
-kubectl get secret
+$ kubectl get secret
 ```

 You'll see something like the following:

 ```
-hello-astro paola$ kubectl get secret
+$ kubectl get secret
 NAME                                                              TYPE                                  DATA   AGE default-token-fk86l                                               kubernetes.io/service-account-token   3      93d
 geocentric-instrument-2346-airflow-metadata                       Opaque                                1      93d